earthly/earthly/docs/earthly-command/earthly-command.md

 #### Description

-Remove an existing project and all of its associated pipelines and secrets.
+Remove an existing project and all of its associated resources.

 #### Options